victoriaderidder/christmasforever/README.md

 This adventure was designed to be played on three separate days: Thanksgiving, Christmas Eve, and Christmas.
 Riddles begin on Christmas Eve and continue into Christmas.

 If you're stuck, no need to panic!
 You can type 'skip' into any text box to move forward.
-However, I recommend giving it your best shot for the intended experience.
+However, I recommend giving it your best shot first.

 Good luck!